nayan2eng/HealthCareSystem/README.md

 specific patients managed by admin.
 An appointment ID, date, time and details must be filled.
 All appointments data should be shown in appointment list tab.

+The account module provides the facility to create billing for doctors and also shows the all available bills.

 Requirements